Pylons/pyramid/docs/designdefense.rst

   316K

-The actual :mod:`repoze.bfg` runtime code is about 10% of the total size of the tarball omitting docs, helper templates used for package generation, and test code.
+The actual :mod:`pyramid` runtime code is about 10% of the total size of the tarball omitting docs, helper templates used for package generation, and test code.
 Of the approximately 13K lines of Python code in the package, the code that actually has a chance of executing